 Goals and Objectives

-The five educational objectives of the K-16 doctoral studies program are to prepare collaborative K-16 educational leaders to:
+The following five educational objectives of the doctoral studies program are to prepare collaborative educational leaders.

 Objective 1: Conduct significant research for use as a basis for problem-solving and program planning and to advance the knowledge base in K-16 education;

 Objective 2: Use research-based approaches to understand and evaluate technologies and their integration throughout K-16 educational environments;

 Objective 3: Build strong local, state, and national research networks for support, collaboration, and institutional improvement;

 Objective 4: Bring the K-12 and post-secondary education systems together to create aligned policy and practice; and

 Objective 5: Become life-long learners, modeling commitment to research and continued personal and professional growth.